 Here are a few suggested short rides for kids—listed west to east.
-Consult the Cycling the Erie Canal guidebook and online maps available from Parks & Trails New York for more details or to plan additional trips.
+Map your ride using the online NY Canal Map.
+An excellent resource to take with you is the Cycling the Erie Canal guidebook available from Parks & Trails New York.

 |Old Erie Canal State Park: DeWitt to Green Lakes State Park ||10 miles round trip||Ryder Park, just east of I-481 in DeWitt||Heading east, you’ll cycle on the old towpath and pass the remains of two aqueducts and several bridges on the old Erie Canal.
 While water still flows in it, this part of the canal is no longer in use.
 At about five miles, detour from the trail to Green Lakes State Park, located on the south side of the canal.
 The park is named for two glacial lakes of an amazing aquamarine color.
 You can hike around the lakes or swim at the beach before resuming your ride and heading back to the starting point. |

 |Chittenango to Canastota||14 miles round trip||Chittenango Landing Canal Boat Museum, Chittenango||Start by exploring the Chittenango Landing Canal Boat Museum, where you’ll see the reconstructed dry docks once used to build 100-foot long canal boats.
 Cycle east to the Canastota Canal Town Museum.
 The museum is housed in an 1874 building beside the canal and explains canal life and early businesses of the village.
 Ice cream is available in both towns. |